 • Don’t leave chopsticks sticking up in a bowl, as this is only done when commemorating the dead

-• Don't pour yourself a drink.
-If another person at the table offers a refill, let that person pour it and return the favour by pouring one for them.
+• Don’t pour yourself a drink.
+If another person at the table offers a refill, accept it with both hands and return the favour by pouring one for them.
+Use both hands when pouring.

-• Don't fold your arms when in the company of older people – this is considered rude.
-Rather leave them hanging by your side.
+• Don’t fold your arms when in the company of older people, but leave them hanging by your side

-• Do always use two hands when accepting money, a business card or anything of importance
+• Do always use two hands when accepting or giving money, business cards or anything of importance.
+This applies equally when presenting these items to others.

 Expat Health Insurance